Gimbal360: Canonicalizing Planar Diffusion for Spherical Panorama Completion: Gimbal360

-To resolve this, we reformulate the generation target around a \emph{Canonical Viewing Space}, denoted as $\mathcal{C}$.
-Rather than forcing the diffusion model to implicitly invert an arbitrary $R$, we define $\mathcal{C}$ as a strictly gravity-aligned spherical coordinate system where the camera's pitch and roll are explicitly zeroed out, forcing the environmental vanishing line to coincide perfectly with the ERP equator.
-Mathematically, we seek a proxy transformation $\mathcal{T}_{\text{align}}$ that autonomously warps the input features directly into $\mathcal{C}$:
+\paragraph{Projective Variance.} The mapping from a perspective image to the ERP canvas is determined by where the observation sits on the sphere.
+For in-the-wild inputs this spherical placement is unknown, and each placement induces a different distortion pattern in which straight world lines become sinusoidal curves.
+Such input-dependent distortion destabilizes the latent conditioning of LDMs, which implicitly rely on Manhattan-world regularities learned from perspective imagery.
+We resolve this by reformulating the generation target around a Canonical Viewing Space $\mathcal{C}$, a gravity-aligned frame in which the environmental vanishing line coincides with the ERP equator.
+Anchored to $\mathcal{C}$, the distortion no longer depends on the input placement and reduces to a fixed, predictable function of latitude.
+We thus seek a proxy transformation $\mathcal{T}_{\mathrm{align}}$ that warps the input features into the canonical space, producing the canonical generative anchor

-\paragraph{\textbf{Topological Severing.}} The ERP format inherently spans the azimuthal angle $\theta \in [-\pi, \pi]$.
-This dictates that the left ($\theta = -\pi$) and right ($\theta = \pi$) boundaries are physically adjacent, forming a continuous $S^1$ periodic manifold.
-However, standard latent generative pipelines utilize zero-padding during latent compression and absolute positional encodings in DiT generation, which mathematically sever this $S^1$ periodic boundary and induce visible high-frequency seams.

-To mitigate this, the generative process conditioned on $z_{canonical}$ is governed by strict Topological Equivariance, ensuring the network natively respects the continuous topology of the manifold.
+\paragraph{Topological Severing.} The ERP format inherently spans the azimuthal angle $\theta \in [-\pi, \pi]$, so its left and right boundaries depict physically adjacent content on the periodic $S^1$ boundary.
+Standard latent generative pipelines break this structure.
+Zero-padding during latent compression injects artificial borders, and absolute positional encodings in diffusion transformers treat opposite boundaries as maximally distant, which mathematically severs the $S^1$ periodic boundary and manifests as visible seams in the generated output.
+To mitigate this, our generative process is governed by strict Topological Equivariance, ensuring the network natively respects the continuous topology of the manifold.

-The remainder of our methodology details how we realize this unified paradigm: ~\cref{sec:auto_leveling} introduces the Differentiable Auto-Leveling module to estimate $\mathcal{T}_{\text{align}}$, and~\cref{sec:equivariance} formulates the topologically equivariant diffusion process.